 I actually enjoy shooting this gun.
 That may sound silly, but I have not previously enjoyed shooting other 9mm guns in this size category.
 It aims well.
 The recoil is manageable.
 To be fair, a relative has a Kimber Solo, which is roughly the same size.
 He feels no difference between the two.
 I feel a significant difference between the two.
 The Kimber pivots painfully up into the webbing of my thumb no matter what I do.
 The SIG feels comfortable.
 YMMV, so I suggest trying it before buying it, if possible.

-Takedown and reassembly is a pain; there’s no two ways about it.
+Takedown and reassembly is a bit of a pain; there’s no two ways about it.
 I’ve seen reviews saying takedown is simple.
 Those folks clearly haven’t taken apart a gun that truly is easy or they just don’t want SIG mad with them.
 For starters, you have to manually hold the slide in a certain position and then manually disengage the slide stop pin, much like a 1911.
 If the slide locked and held in that position, that’d be ok.
 But no. You have to hold it there while also pushing the pin.
 Remember, this is a tiny gun; there’s not a lot of real estate available for your hands; so this is a bit trickier than it sounds.
 But ok, it’s not rocket science, and it is doable.
 The rest of the takedown is easy.
 Disassembly is a minor gripe.

 The slide lock functions as a slide release.
 I appreciate that.
 The slide is also very, very easy to rack right out of the box.
 My wife, who sometimes struggles with racking the slide on some guns, was easily able to rack the slide.
 One nice bonus feature is that the slide can be racked with the safety engaged.
 This is a feature I didn’t know I’d use, but it comes in handy.